ShelpAm/blog/computer-network/_posts/2025-05-15-computer-networking-routing.md

 It is the basis of Open Shortest Path First (**OSPF**) a very widely used routing protocol.

+## Interior Gateway Protocol (**IGP**)

+RIP, OSPF and ISIS are all IGP.
+They cooperate with BGP, offering AS route messages.

+## Exterior Gateway Protocol (**EGP**)

+Today, when people say EGP, they usually mean [BGP](#border-gateway-protocol-bgp), which is the **de facto Exterior Gateway Protocol** on the Internet.

+## Border Gateway Protocol (**BGP**)

+BGP is the modern, scalable, and flexible protocol used to exchange routes between ASes.

+All AS's in the Internet **MUST** connect using BGP-4.

+BPG

+- Is a path vector algorithm, allowing loops to be detected easily.
+- Has a rich and complex interface to let AS's choose a local, private policy.
+  - Each AS decides a local policy for traffic engineering, security and any private preferences.

+### iBGP (Internal BGP) and eBGP (External BGP)

+In eBGP, if one AS receives updates (usually in the form of `To reach x.y.z.w/n, go through [ASaaa, ASbbb, ASccc, ..., ASxxx]`), it appends itself (say ASyyy) to the list, like `To reach x.y.z.w/n, go through [ASyyy, ASaaa, ASbbb, ASccc, ..., ASxxx]`.

+See more examples in [BGP example]({% link computer-network/bgp-example.md %}) and <https://chatgpt.com/s/t_6850fc64a8948191887e5740c07fe17f>.

+In iBGP, one router advertises information it learned from other ASes to all other routers within the same AS.

+Rules routers follow in iBGP:
+- iBGP routers do NOT advertise routes learned from one iBGP peer to another iBGP peer to prevent loops.
+- Therefore, all iBGP routers must be fully meshed (each peer connected to every other peer), OR use **route reflectors** or **confederations** to scale.

+### Four types of messages in BGP

+- Open: Establish a BGP session.
+- Keep-Alive: Handshake at regular intervals.
+- Notification: Shuts down a peering session.
+- Update: _Announcing_ new routes or _withdrawing_ previously announced routes.

 > RIP is built on top of UDP:520.
 >